Systematic study of hadrons and their quark-component nuclear modification factors: Introduction

-The $R_{AA}$ of partons in the final partonic state (FPS) is responsible for the QGP medium-induced parton energy loss during the formation and evolution processes of QGP.
-On the other hand, the $R_{AA}$ of hadrons in the final hadronic state (FHS), the one actually measurable in experiments, is the sum of partonic jet quenching above and the hadronic energy loss in hadronization and hadronic rescattering stages.
-Naturally, one would seek the connection between the $R_{AA}$ of partons in FPS and the $R_{AA}$ of hadrons in FHS.
-Recently, such a connection between the hadron $R_{AA}$ (in FHS) and its quark component one (in FPS), has been proposed by us for the first time~\cite{Sa:2022pnd}, and the $R_{AA}$ mass ordering at hadron level, initiating from the dead-cone effect~\cite{Dokshitzer:1991fd}, is also explored~\cite{Sa:2022pnd}.
-In this work, we extend the study to the rapidity, centrality, reaction energy, and the collision system size dependences of above two physical essences.
+As far as we know, a correct connection (correspondence) is unable to be introduced from the first principle theory, even from the recombination (coalescence) model~\cite{Hwa:2002tu,Greco:2003xt,Greco:2003mm,Fries:2003vb,Fries:2003kq,Shao:2004cn}, because of the complication in dealing with the flavor composition of constituent quarks.
+Recently, a connection (correspondence) between the hadron $R_{AA}$ (in FHS) and its quark component one (in FPS) has been proposed by us for the first time~\cite{Sa:2022pnd}, and the $R_{AA}$ mass ordering at hadron level, initiating from the dead-cone effect~\cite{Dokshitzer:1991fd}, is also explored~\cite{Sa:2022pnd}.
+In this work, we extend the study to the rapidity, centrality, reaction energy, and the collision system size dependences of above two physical phenomena.

 The paper is organized as follows.
-In section~\ref{sec:method}, the method of physical deduction of the $R_{AA}$ correspondence between hadron and its quark component as well as the numerical framework for event generation are described.
-In section~\ref{sec:res}, how the above two physical essences depending on the rapidity, centrality, reaction energy and the collision system size is presented.
-We summarize in section~\ref{sec:sum}.
+In Sec.~\ref{sec:method} the methodology to study the $R_{AA}$ correspondence of the hadron and its quark component is provided, after the introduction section Sec.~\ref{sec:intro}.
+In Sec.~\ref{sec:res}, the results of correspondence and $R_{AA}$ mass ordering dependent on the rapidity, centrality, reaction energy and the collision system size are presented.
+We summarize in Sec.~\ref{sec:sum}.